craigabyss/ansibleHelloWorld/README.md

-# ansibleHelloWorld
+ansibleHelloWorld

-Role Name
 =========

-A brief description of the role goes here.
+A Hello word for ansible

 Requirements
 ------------